Xena,

 Mendelsohn calls it, “sword

-and sorcery far future fantasy”), bug magic permeates nearly every facet of
+and sorcery far future fantasy”).
+Bug magic permeates nearly every facet of

 Nasheenian life.
-A forced effect, the
+A forced device, the

 reader is offered bug-fueled cars, bug-fueled telecommunication, and bug-fueled